Information And Tips About The Ave Train From Madrid To Barcelona

 BTW, check this post if you need a Barcelona hotel close to the Madrid to Barcelona train station!

-So what about you?
-Head to the comments below and tells us: have you ever taken the train from Madrid to Barcelona and how was the experience?
+Have you ever taken the train from Madrid to Barcelona?
+How was the experience?